mjcuva/CS-Club/Ascii/ReadMe.md

 I created a file with some helper functions that makes things easier.
 It is the file called main_starter.py.
 You can replace main.py with this file, just rename it main.py.

+# Download

+If you just want to download the ascii folder, without downloading everything, use [this dropbox link.](https://www.dropbox.com/sh/tkmdpenn2c4onq5/tZjBJMra6X)